MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/ruby/bundler/config.md

 That will create - `.bundle/config` file.

-Ignore it:
+Make sure to ignore the file, as it is environment-specific:

 - `.gitignore`
     ```
     .bundle
     ```

-In the case of using the frozen or deploy flags, you'll get values added to the config.
+In the case of using the frozen or deploy flags, you'll get values added to the config too.

 ## Clean mode